San Jose State Spartans: Golf

-The SJSU women's golf team has garnered three NCAA championship titles (1987, 1989, 1992), one AIAW individual champion (Patty Sheehan in 1980), one NCAA individual champion (Pat Hurst in 1989), 18 conference championships, and 37 All-America honors.
-The team's most recent conference championship came in 2022, when the Spartans won the Mountain West Conference tournament.
+The SJSU women's golf team has garnered three NCAA championship titles (1987, 1989, 1992), 18 conference championships, and 37 All-America honors.
+The team has also produced one AIAW individual champion (Patty Sheehan in 1980) and one NCAA individual champion (Pat Hurst in 1989).
+The team's most recent conference championship victory came in 2022, when the Spartans won the Mountain West Conference tournament.